 Make sure the engine oil is at the specified level.
-Fill with oil as necessary (see page 5-8 for details).
+Fill with oil as necessary.
+(See page 5-8 for details.)

-Do not put in any chemical additives or use oils with a grade of "CD" or higher.
+Do not put in any chemical additives.
 Also, be sure not to use oils labeled "ENERGY CONSERVING II" or higher.
 Engine oil also lubricates the clutch and additives could cause clutch slippage.